-The Mitsubishi i competes with the handful of battery-electric vehicles now sold in the U.S., most notably the Nissan Leaf and Tesla Model S, both larger and pricier (considerably so in the case of the Tesla luxury sport sedan).
-By late this year, there will also be four so-called compliance cars, sold in California only to meet that state's zero-emission vehicle sales requirements: the Chevrolet Spark EV, Fiat 500e, Ford Focus Electric, and Honda Fit EV--though to be fair to Ford, its electric Focus is offered outside California, though it sells at compliance-car volumes.
+The i-MiEV competes with the handful of battery-electric vehicles now sold in the U.S., most notably the Nissan Leaf and Tesla Model S, both larger and pricier (considerably so in the case of the Tesla luxury sport sedan).
+That set doesn't include so-called compliance cars—sold only in California and a few other locations to meet zero-emission vehicle sales requirements—such as the Chevrolet Spark EV, Fiat 500e, and Ford Focus Electric.

-Mitsubishi's little 0-MiEV was adapted from a Japanese minicar (or kei car) of the same name.
-Its rear-mounted gasoline engine has been replaced with a 49-kW (66 hp) electric motor that produces 147 pound-feet of torque, powered by a 16-kWh lithium-ion battery pack.
-The electric version of the 'i' weighs almost 2,600 pounds.
+Mitsubishi's little i-MiEV was adapted from a Japanese minicar called the Mitsubishi i.
+Its rear-mounted gasoline engine has been replaced with a 49-kw (66-horsepower) electric motor that produces 147 pound-feet of torque, powered by a 16-kwh lithium-ion battery pack.
+The electric version of the "i" weighs almost 2,600 pounds.
 A full recharge takes seven hours with the Mitsubishi-approved Eaton 220V charger, installed by Best Buy, or up to up to 22.5 hours on a standard 110V household plug.

-Over several drives, we've found the Mitsubishi i to be a good low-speed city car.
-While it steps away from traffic lights quicker than some gasoline small cars, it leaves its comfort zone on the highway, feeling sluggish at 55 mph and above.
+We've found the Mitsubishi i-MiEV to serve best as a low-speed city car.
+While it steps away from traffic lights quicker than some gasoline-powered small cars, it leaves its comfort zone on the highway, feeling sluggish at 55 mph and above.
 Those speeds also cut driving range significantly from the EPA estimate of 62 miles.

-Features are quite basic, although remote climate control and charging operation are provided via the keyfob.
-Options include a heated driver's seat, an eight-speaker, 360-watt sound system, and an in-dash navigation system.
+Features are quite basic, although remote setting of climate control and charging operation are provided via the keyfob.
+Options include a heated driver's seat; an eight-speaker, 360-watt sound system; and an in-dash navigation system.